bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 <!-- theme: warning -->

 ### BitBucket Re-Authentication
-> If you receive error messages about resolving BitBucket as an SSH host when running `stencil init`, enter the BitBucket password used to setup the BitBucket SSH Keys when prompted.
+> If you receive error messages about resolving BitBucket as an SSH host when running `stencil init`, enter the BitBucket password used to set up the BitBucket SSH Keys when prompted.

 </div>
 </div>